damomarco/receipt_tracker/docs/architecture.md

 ## Component Breakdown

 -   **`App.tsx`**: The root component.
 It manages the top-level application state (receipts, custom categories) and modal visibility.
-It orchestrates the offline/online synchronization logic and wraps the application in the `ReceiptsProvider`.
+It orchestrates the offline/online synchronization logic and wraps the application in the necessary Context Providers.
 -   **`components/`**:
-    -   `Header.tsx`: Displays the application title, sync status, and a settings menu.
+    -   `Header.tsx`: Displays the application title, sync status, and a settings menu that now includes a "Home Currency" selector.
-    -   `ReceiptList.tsx`: Renders receipts in collapsible sections grouped by date.
+    -   `ReceiptList.tsx`: Renders receipts in collapsible sections grouped first by month, then by day.
-    -   `ReceiptItem.tsx`: Manages its `isEditing` state.
-It now lazy-loads its corresponding image from IndexedDB for improved performance.
+    -   `ReceiptItem.tsx`: Displays a single receipt.
+Manages its `isEditing` state, lazy-loads its image from IndexedDB, and shows a converted total in the user's home currency.
     -   `AddReceiptModal.tsx`: A complex modal for adding new receipts.
-It supports batch uploads, processes them in a queue, communicates with `geminiService`, and allows users to review/edit AI-extracted data.
+It supports batch uploads, performs client-side image resizing, processes them in a queue, communicates with `geminiService`, and allows users to review/edit AI-extracted data.
     -   `GlobalChatModal.tsx`: Provides an AI-powered chat interface to ask questions about all receipts.
     -   `ManageCategoriesModal.tsx`: Allows users to create, update, and delete their own custom spending categories.
-    -   `SpendingSummary.tsx`: Displays aggregate spending data, date filters, and the `CategorySpendingChart`.
-The entire component is collapsible to save vertical screen space.
+    -   `SpendingSummary.tsx`: Displays aggregate spending data, date filters, a grand total converted to the home currency, and the `CategorySpendingChart`.
     -   `CategorySpendingChart.tsx`: A specialized component used within `SpendingSummary` to render the segmented bar chart.
     -   `ImageModal.tsx`: A modal for displaying a full-screen, zoomable version of a receipt image.
     -   `icons.tsx`: A central repository for all SVG icons.
+-   **`contexts/`**:
+    -   `ReceiptsContext.tsx`: Provides global access to `receipts` data and core functions (`deleteReceipt`, `updateReceipt`).
+    -   `ThemeContext.tsx`: Manages the application's light/dark/system theme.
+    -   `CurrencyContext.tsx`: Manages home currency settings, fetches and caches exchange rates, and provides conversion logic to the app.

 ## State Management

--   **React Context API (`ReceiptsContext.tsx`)**: Provides global access to `receipts` data and core functions (`deleteReceipt`, `updateReceipt`), avoiding "prop drilling".
+-   **React Context API**: Provides global access to shared state like receipts, theme, and currency settings, avoiding "prop drilling".
--   **`useLocalStorage` Hook**: Persists small, critical metadata (receipts array, custom categories) across sessions.
+-   **`useLocalStorage` Hook**: Persists small, critical data (receipts array, custom categories, settings, rate cache) across sessions.
 -   **Component State (`useState`)**: Used for local UI concerns like modal visibility and edit modes.

 ## Data Persistence & Offline-First Strategy

-The application uses a robust, dual-storage strategy to ensure full offline functionality while handling large data efficiently.
+The application uses a robust, multi-layered storage strategy to ensure full offline functionality.

-1.  **`localStorage` for Metadata**: The `receipts` array (containing text data like merchant, date, items, etc.) and `customCategories` are stored in `localStorage` via the `useLocalStorage` hook.
-This data is small, and `localStorage` provides fast, synchronous access, making the UI feel snappy.
+1.  **`localStorage` for Metadata & Settings**: The `receipts` array (containing text data), `customCategories`, user settings (like `homeCurrency`), and the `ratesCache` are stored in `localStorage`.
+This provides fast, synchronous access for critical UI data.

 2.  **`IndexedDB` for Image Data**: To overcome the 5-10MB size limitation of `localStorage` and avoid performance bottlenecks, all large receipt images (as base64 strings) are stored in **IndexedDB**.
-This is a proper, asynchronous browser database designed for significant amounts of structured data.
-The `services/imageStore.ts` module provides a simple `(saveImage, getImage, deleteImage)` API to abstract away IndexedDB's complexity.
+The `services/imageStore.ts` module provides a simple API to abstract away IndexedDB's complexity.

--   **Linking Data**: Each receipt's unique `id` is used as the key for both its metadata entry in the `localStorage` array and its image entry in the IndexedDB object store, ensuring a clear link between the two.

-### Offline Data Flow

-1. A user adds a new receipt while offline.
-2. The `useOnlineStatus` hook reports `isOnline: false`.
-3. The `addReceipt` function in `App.tsx` saves the image to IndexedDB and the metadata (with `status: 'pending'`) to `localStorage`.
-4. The receipt immediately appears in the UI, tagged with a "Pending sync" status.
-The image is loaded directly from the local IndexedDB.
-5. When the user reconnects, a `useEffect` in `App.tsx` detects the change and simulates a sync process, updating the status from `'pending'` to `'syncing'` and finally to `'synced'`.

-This architecture ensures that the application is always responsive and functional, regardless of network connectivity, and can scale to handle a large number of high-resolution receipt images without crashing the browser.
+-   **Offline Data Flow**: When offline, new receipts are saved locally with a `'pending'` status.
+Images go to IndexedDB, metadata to `localStorage`.
+The app remains fully functional.
+When a connection is restored, a `useEffect` in `App.tsx` handles syncing.
+-   **Exchange Rate Caching**: Fetched exchange rates are stored in `localStorage`.
+This minimizes API calls and ensures that currency conversions work offline using the most recently available data.

+## Performance Optimizations

+To ensure a smooth user experience, especially on mobile devices, several optimizations have been implemented:

+-   **Client-Side Image Resizing**: Before being uploaded to the Gemini API, all receipt images are resized on the client's device using the `utils/image.ts` module.
+Images are scaled down to a maximum dimension of 1024px, which drastically reduces file size.
+This results in faster upload times, quicker AI processing, and reduced mobile data consumption.
+-   **UI Memoization**: In components that render lists of data, like `ReceiptList.tsx`, expensive computations (such as grouping all receipts by month and day) are wrapped in `React.useMemo` hooks.
+This ensures these calculations only re-run when the underlying data changes, not on every render, keeping the UI snappy and responsive even with hundreds of receipts.

-## Services & Utilities
+## External Services

--   **`services/geminiService.ts`**: An abstraction layer for all communication with the Google Gemini API.
--   **`services/imageStore.ts`**: An abstraction layer for all interactions with the browser's IndexedDB, managing the storage of large image files.
--   **`utils/colors.ts`**: A utility for generating consistent colors for categories.
--   **`utils/csv.ts`**: Handles the logic for exporting receipt data to CSV.
+-   **Google Gemini API**: Used for all AI-powered receipt processing, including OCR, translation, itemization, and categorization.
+-   **Frankfurter.app API**: A free, open-source API used to fetch historical daily exchange rates for the currency conversion feature.
+-   **Styling**: Styling is handled by **Tailwind CSS** via the CDN.
+To ensure compatibility with a future production build process (which uses Ahead-of-Time compilation), the application avoids generating dynamic class names.
+A utility function (`utils/colors.ts`) maps category names to full, static class strings.